viccon/sturdyc/README.md

 ```

 This tells the cache that the record is no longer available at the underlying data source.
-Therefore, if this record is being fetched as a background refresh, the cache will quickly see
-if it has a record for this key, and subsequently delete it.

 If we run this application again we'll see that it works, and that we're no
 longer getting any cache hits.
 This leads to outgoing requests for every